Create a web app

 An app doesn't just display a map.
 It also contains capabilities that change how users interact with and gain meaning from the app.
 The main capabilities you want your app to have are the ability to search for nearby trails, the ability to view elevation profiles of the trails, and the ability to show directions to trails.

+The Nearby pane appears.
 You'll choose the layers that will be included in the search results.
-You want users to be able to search for both trails and trailheads.
+You want users to be able to search for both trailheads and trails.

-- For Layers to include in results, check SAMO Public Trailheads and Access Points and SAMO Public Trails.
+- For Layers to include in results, check Trailheads/Inicios de senderos and Trails/Sendero.

-The default search distance is 2 kilometers, which isn't very big considering the park has an area of 638 square kilometers (or about 246 square miles).
-You'll increase the distance and also change the unit of measurement to miles.
+The default search distance is 2 kilometers, which isn't very big considering the recreation area has an area of 638 square kilometers (or about 246 square miles).
+You'll increase the default search radius and the maximum search distance and also change the unit of measurement to miles.

-You've configured the search capability.
+You've configured the search capability and enabled directions.
 Next, you'll configure an elevation profile capability that allows visitors to see trail elevation before they choose which trail to hike.
-The elevation profile is not included in the list of essential settings in the Express pane, so you'll search for it.
+The elevation profile is not included in the list of essential settings in the Express panel, so you'll search for it.

 - Click Search settings.